Sandridge Bay Trail safety project

 Why are we doing this?

-We’ve heard from our community that there are some safety concerns in the area.
-This includes how pedestrians, cyclists and cars move around the space and interact with each other.
+We've heard from our community that there are safety concerns in this area, particularly around how pedestrians, cyclists, and vehicles move through and interact within the space.

 The impact